orblivion/ntfy/.sandstorm/README_DETAILS.md

         * Answer: Use make a new rootfs and point /etc/localtime to UTC.
     * But also - is the Python used?
 Is the node used?
 Why aren't they in there?
         * Answer: No, they're only for the build step (and Python only for docs, which I think we don't even do anymore)
-- [ ] Confirm licenses for everything I use
 - [x] Refer (low key) to the limitations and warnings in description.md - see "Caveats about missing features" "Remove Features" etc
 - [ ] Think about upgrades - this is more vulnerable than most Sandstorm apps.
     * I can't make them upgrade.
 I have to be on top of building upgrades though!
 Make sure it's easy for me to build.